gmazzamuto/ng2-google-charts/README.md

 };
 ```

-Please see [this page](https://gmazzamuto.github.io/ng2-google-charts) and the
-[example](example) folder for a demo with more examples.
+Please see [this page][example-page] for a demo with more examples.

 ## License